sakshamdumka/sql_retail_sales_P1/README.md

 WHERE ranks = 1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales.**:
 ```sql
 SELECT customer_id,
        SUM(total_sale) as total_sales